 Yom Sayarot – Tryouts for Elite Forces

 Those interested in joining elite units such as Egoz, 669, Shatetet etc. may be invited to participate in Yom Sayarot which takes place before their Giyus.
-This is a rigorous three-day tryout after which they may receive an invitation to join or do an additional gibbush for one of the elite forces units.
+This is a rigorous three to five day tryout after which they may receive an invitation to do an additional gibbush for one of the elite forces units.

 Giyus – Induction – Draft